John McGahon: Seanad Éireann

-Assault allegation
+Assault allegations

 While awaiting trial for an alleged assault in his home town of Dundalk, dating to June 2018, McGahon was asked by Fine Gael not to stand in the 2020 general election but ran anyway.
 In an interview with LMFM in October 2018, he admitted that he had been involved in a fight and that he had a long-standing problem with alcohol.